Beach Wedding Menu Ideas: 25 Dishes Your Guests Will Actually Rave About

 Amalfi CoastBurrata, San Marzano tomatoes, fresh basil, local fishPlated or family-styleGrilled branzino with lemon and capers

 The takeaway?
 Source locally.
-According to Beach Bum Vacations, menus reflecting regional customs and ingredients score higher with guests for authenticity and freshness than generic imported options.
+Menus reflecting regional customs and ingredients score higher with guests for authenticity and freshness than generic imported options, as Beach Bum Vacations notes.
 Plus, local sourcing can reduce your food costs significantly.

 Light & Tropical Starters That Set the Mood